Code-Institute-Submissions/MSP2_art_resource/README.md

 Milestone Project 2.

 Using New York Metropolitan Museum of Art's JSON API of their collection as an illustrative art resource for an art club.
-Utilising the API's search tool to search out art objects for reference and education of all members and vistors to the art club.
+Utilising the API's search tool to search out art objects for reference and education of all members and visitors to the art club.

 ## UX